 Instructions

 - In a bowl, add chickpea flour and 4 tablespoon of ghee.
 Nicely rub this between your palms so that the besan is well incorporated with ghee.
 Do not rush with this process.
 I have spent around 5 minutes.
-Check the video here.2 cups Besan or Chickpea flour, ½ cup + 4 tablespoon Ghee
+Check the video on making of gujarati danedar mohanthal.2 cups Besan or Chickpea flour, ½ cup + 4 tablespoon Ghee

 - To this, add 4 tablespoon of milk and continue to rub for another 5 minutes.
 By following this step, you will end up getting a grainy or sandy (danedar) chickpea flour.½ cup + 4 tablespoon Milk